MenopauseEstrogen; Hormone replacement therapy

 Although forgetfulness is often mentioned as a symptom, evidence indicates that menopause does not affect memory or other cognitive functions.
 It is normal for both men and women to experience some memory lapses as part of the natural aging process.

 The decline in estrogen after menopause can increase the risk for a number of health problems for women.

-The drop in body estrogen levels brought on by menopause can thin the linings of the urethra and bladder, which may contribute to both urinary stress and urge incontinence.
-[For more information, see In-Depth Report #50: Urinary incontinence.]
+The drop in estrogen levels brought on by menopause can thin the linings of the urethra and bladder, which may contribute to both stress and urge (overactive bladder) types of urinary incontinence.

-Weight gain is common during a woman's middle-aged years, especially between the ages of 50 – 59 years.
+Weight gain is common during a woman's middle-aged years, especially between the ages of 50 to 59.
 The hormonal changes associated with menopause contribute to these body changes.
 Gaining weight around the abdomen (the so-called apple shape) is a specific risk factor for heart disease, diabetes, and many other health problems.
 Higher body mass index (BMI) may also be associated with increased risk for more frequent or severe hot flashes.

 Estrogen loss can contribute to slackness and dryness in the skin and wrinkles.
 Many women experience thinning of their hair and some have temporary hair loss.